Apparence-io/quick_settings/README.md

 </manifest>
 ```

-The default icon can also be overridden by providing your own drawable with the name `quick_settings_base_icon.xml`.
+The default icon can also be overridden by providing your own drawable with the name `quick_settings_base_icon.xml` as it is done in the example project.

 ![Default drawable](/docs/assets/default_icon.png)

 Here is the customized appearance:

 ![Customized appearance](/docs/assets/default_appearance_updated.png)

 ## Roadmap